Reading time 3 minutes

 The significant concern for many horse owners is the presence of chronic coughing in horses, which is commonly referred to as “hay allergy” or “chronic obstructive pulmonary disease (COPD)”.

-Once a horse develops such sensitive airways, it can become quite challenging for the owner to manage its housing and feeding effectively.
+Once a horse develops such sensitive airways, it can become quite challenging for the owner to manage its stabling and feeding effectively.
 But not every single cough has to be an alarm signal.

 A horse can potentially choke when consuming its mineral feed too quickly.

 For a horse that frequently experiences choking, consider distributing the feed over the hay or placing two to three large stones in the feed trough to encourage slower eating.
-This approach can help prevent the horse from ingesting its food too quickly, reducing the risk of choking.
+This approach can help prevent the horse from ingesting its feed too quickly, reducing the risk of choking.

 More commonly, you’ll notice horses coughing while being ridden.
 This coughing occurs intermittently, irrespective of how dusty the riding arena may be on a given day.
 Typically, it’s a single cough or a brief bout of coughing that occurs only when starting to trot for the first time.